Anatomy, Abdomen and Pelvis: Inferior Hypogastric Plexus

 • preganglionic and postganglionic parasympathetic fibers

-The branches are not given off directly, but they instead pass through the viscera via small subsidiary plexuses such as the middle rectal plexus, the prostatic plexus, and the uterovaginal plexus.[6]
+The branches are not given off directly but pass through the viscera via small subsidiary plexuses such as the middle rectal plexus, the prostatic plexus, and the uterovaginal plexus.[6]
 As the focal part of all autonomic control within the pelvis, the inferior hypogastric plexus pairs a meshwork of nerves located bilaterally alongside the rectum, medial to the internal iliac arteries.
-There are two sources of sympathetic contribution in the inferior hypogastric plexus; the largest contribution comes from the superior hypogastric plexus, purely containing sympathetic fibers and receives upper lumbar communication from the intermesenteric plexus and the L3 and L4 splanchnic nerves.
+There are 2 sources of sympathetic contribution in the inferior hypogastric plexus; the largest contribution comes from the superior hypogastric plexus, purely containing sympathetic fibers and receives upper lumbar communication from the intermesenteric plexus and the L3 and L4 splanchnic nerves.

-fThe superior hypogastric plexus is located within the abdomen at the bifurcation of the aorta, eventually leading to the left and right hypogastric nerves, forming a vast meshwork of solid nerve trunks.
-The nerve meshwork resides lateral to the rectum, bilaterally, and curve down and out as they make their way into the pelvis, eventually interconnecting the superior and inferior hypogastric plexuses.
+The superior hypogastric plexus is located within the abdomen at the bifurcation of the aorta, eventually leading to the left and right hypogastric nerves, forming a vast meshwork of solid nerve trunks.
+The nerve meshwork resides lateral to the rectum, bilaterally, and curves down and out as it enters the pelvis, eventually interconnecting the superior and inferior hypogastric plexuses.
 There are no ganglia within this nerve plexus.
-The majority of the sympathetic contribution to the hypogastric nerves are derived from the superior into the inferior hypogastric plexuses.
+Most of the sympathetic contribution to the hypogastric nerves is derived from the superior into the inferior hypogastric plexuses.

 Muscles